Legat14/nodejs2025Q4/README.md

 docker exec -it postgres_db psql -U {DB_USER} -d {DB_NAME}
 ```

 then `\dt` to list the tables.
-You should see all entity tables.
+You should see all entity's tables.

 enter `\q` to exit